amv/serverless-slack-invite-api/README.md

 ## Install steps overview

 1. Create a new Serverless project using this repository
-2. Generate AWS tokens for deploying Lambda functions
+2. Generate AWS tokens for Serverless to deploying Lambda functions
-3. Configure Serverless to use the AWS tokens
-4. Generate API token for controlling Slack
+3. Generate API token for controlling Slack
-5. Add Slack API token and domain to your Serverless environment
+4. Add Slack API token and domain to your Serverless environment
-6. Deploy API to AWS Lambda
+5. Deploy API to AWS Lambda
-7. (usually) Add a HTML form to your website for requesting automatic invites
+6. (usually) Add a HTML form to your website for requesting automatic invites

 ## Create a project

-For now this project is compatible only with Serverless 0.4:
+You need Node.JS and NPM installed.
+Newer serverless versions might work too, but this is what I have tested:

-    $ npm install -g serverless@v0.4.2
+    $ npm install -g serverless@v1.13.2
-    $ serverless project install serverless-slack-invite-api -s production
+    $ serverless create --template serverless-slack-invite-api --path serverless-slack-invite-api

-...
-And follow the instructions until you get asked for your AWS ACCESS KEY ID.

-It does not really matter what you input as long as your bucket name is unique.

 ## Generate AWS token for deploying Lambda functions

-Go to the [IAM console](https://console.aws.amazon.com/iam/home) and generate a key pair consisting of a Access Key ID and Secret Access Key.
+Go to the Serverless.com [Quick start guide](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) and set up your Access Key ID and Secret Access Key as instructed.

-## Configure Serverless to use the AWS tokens

-Input the Access Key ID and Secret Access Key as answers to the questions that were presented to you by the "project install" process.

 ## Generate API token for controlling Slack